Dr. Biglin is featured on Fox Sports Detroit as taking care of Bethany Watterworth!

 Sledding should be done only in designated and approved areas where there are no trees, posts, fences or other obstacles in the sledding path.
 The sledding run must not end in a street, drop off, parking lot, pond or other hazard.
 Do not sled on public streets – the first big snowfall of the winter season often tempts youths to sled down sloping streets where they may be hit by cars and trucks or slam into parked vehicles, curbs, and fences.

 Parents or adults must supervise children in sledding areas to make sure the sledding path is safe and there are not too many sledders on the hill or at the end of the run at the same time.
 A little “sledding organization” can go a long way when it comes to avoiding collisions.
+However, if you get injured as a result of the staff’s negligence, you may consult a personal injury lawyer to determine if you have a case.

 No one should sled headfirst!
 All participants should sit in a forward-facing position, steering with their feet or a rope tied to the steering handles of the sled.
 Some youths like to run with their sleds and leap forward in a “belly flop.’
 This does not give them control of where they are sliding and can expose them to possible head and neck injuries.